niemopen/niem-naming-design-rules/ndr6-outline.md

 | class | Class | The augmented class. | 0..1 | - | ClassType |
 | property | Property | The augmentation property . | 1 | - | PropertyType |

-**Rule 4-5:** The *global* attribute and the *class* attribute MUST NOT both appear in an Augmentation object.
+**Rule 4-5:** The *global* property, or the *class* property, but not both, MUST appear in an Augmentation object.

-### 4.2.3 LocalTerm class
+## 4.4 LocalTerm class

 A *local term* is a word, phrase, acronym, or other string of characters that is used in the name of a namespace component, but that is not defined in [OED](), or that has a non-OED definition in this nameespace, or has a word sense that is in some way unclear.
 A local term object captures the namespace author's definition of such a local term.
+For example, the Justice domain namespace in the NIEM model has a LocalTerm object defining the name "CLP" with documentation "Commercial Learners Permit".
+(See [section XX]() for the CMF and XSD representation of this object.)

 | UML | CMF | Definition | Card | Ord | Range |
 | --- | --- | ---------- | :--: | :-: | ----- |